pilcrowonpaper/copenhagen/passkeys.md

 The authenticator data also includes a signature counter that is incremented every time a new signature is generated, which can be used to detect cloned authenticators.
 However, for passkeys specifically, this is not necessary as credentials are designed to be exported and shared.

-Finally, check if the public key is a valid public key, and the user can be created with their public key and the credential ID.
+Finally, check if the public key is valid, and create a new user with their public key and the credential ID.
 The public key is in the SubjectPublicKeyInfo format.
 If you support multiple algorithms, you can parse the public key to get the algorithm identifier.

 ## Authentication